 - We had no more time to continue with writing down our play, but I hope that we will create one together online after the workshop.
 The participants agreed to share their emails so that I can share the workshop materials, and I can’t wait to make a play collaboratively online!
 I will update the post if this cooperation happens.

 All in all, the TESOL conference was amazing!
-I was able to meet amazing educators, learn new things, and take a refresher course on some old things I learned a long time ago.
+I met amazing educators, learned new things, and took a refresher course on some old things I learned a long time ago.

 Click here to explore my store where 99% of materials are forever free!